-- 2.3.3 EIB Transport Lending Policy72: - In particular, the EIB seeks to support railway projects forming part of the TEN-T. Within this network, the European Commission has defined priorities (core network, freight corridors), which shall be reflected in the Bank's value added assessment of proposed projects.
+2.3.3 EIB Transport Lending Policy:

+In particular, the EIB seeks to support railway projects forming part of the TEN-T. Within this network, the European Commission has defined priorities (core network, freight corridors), which shall be reflected in the Bank's value added assessment of proposed projects.
+The Bank will confirm that projects proposed for financing on the TEN-T comply with the growing set of technical specifications for interoperability (TSIs).